GSA-TTS/FAC-transition-site/src/search-resources/filters.md

 The FAC searches for all of the UEIs or EINS you enter; the system will ignore any that are incorrect.

 > **Example**: If you enter only `RHVRCYWNTFX3`, the system will return a single audit for Clinton County.
 If you add a second line, and enter `UVLVR8CN2FM4`, the system will return two results, one for Clinton County and one for Santa Cruz County.

-### <a name=assistance-listing-number-alncfda></a>Assistance Listing Number (ALN/CFDA)

-Enter one number per line.

-The system supports search for both ALNs and for program numbers.
-Your list can contain a mix of both, or you can search for just one or the other.

-> **Example**: If you enter the full ALN `93.778`, the system will return all audits that contained a federal award issued from agency number 93 (HHS), program 778 (Medical Assistance Program).

-> **Example**: If you enter `93`, the system will return all submissions that contained a federal award from agency number 93 (HHS).

-> **Example**: If you enter `93` on one line, and `20.600` on another, the system will return all submissions that contained an award for HHS, and all awards that included funding on ALN 20.600.

 ### <a name=name-entity-auditee-or-auditor></a>Name (entity, auditee, or auditor)